JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 The best way to understand the mapping between Kotlin and C is to try a tiny example.
 We declare a struct and an union in C language to see how they are mapped into Kotlin.

-`cinterop`, the tool to generate bindings between C langauge and Kotlin, uses a `.def` file to specify a library to import.
+`cinterop`, the tool to generate bindings between C language and Kotlin, uses a `.def` file to specify a library to import.
 For more details you may check [Interop with C Libraries](interop-with-c.html) tutorial.